top of page

 about

-He has performed chamber music at various venues around the UK and abroad, including the Concertgebouw Grote Zaal, Amsterdam, Cité de la Musique, Paris, Delft Chamber Music Festival, Royal Festival Hall, Queen Elizabeth Hall, Wigmore Hall and Huddersfield Contemporary Music Festival.
+He has performed chamber music at various venues around the UK and abroad, including the Concertgebouw Grote Zaal, Amsterdam, Cité de la Musique, Philharmonie and Maison de la Radio, Paris, Elbphilharmonie Hamburg, Tokyo Opera City, Royal Festival Hall, Queen Elizabeth Hall, Wigmore Hall and Huddersfield Contemporary Music Festival.

 Aaron Holloway-Nahum